ds54e/sv-mint/docs/plugins/vars_not_left_unused.md

 ### Message
 `` unused var <module>.<name> ``
-### Remediation
-Delete the variable, wire it into surrounding logic, or annotate intentional placeholders with inline comments that include `used` or `reserved`.

 ### Limitations
 - Implicit `.*` connections are not elaborated; they will be counted as unused.
 ### Good